caolanraff/etf-portfolio-tracker/README.md

 # ETF Portfolio Tracker
-The ETF portfolio tracker allows the tracking of multiple portfolios, simply defined within an excel file.
+The ETF portfolio tracker allows the tracking and analysis of multiple portfolios, simply defined within an Excel file.
-Each tab containing the trades for each portfolio that should be analysed (an example is provided in the data/input directory).
 It has two main execution options:
 1) Summary mode
 2) Report mode